matnoel/EasyFEA/README.md

 pip install EasyFEA
 ```

+You can also install EasyFEA with the [source code](https://github.com/matnoel/EasyFEA) using the `pip install .` command in the downloaded EasyFEA folder.

 ### Dependencies

 EasyFEA uses several libraries such as NumPy and Gmsh - as such, the following projects are required dependencies of EasyFEA: